-Services that are covered for you What you must pay when you get these services Referral may be required.
-Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
-You pay a \$40 copay per visit for physical therapy or speech language therapy.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Prior Authorization may be required.
-Comprehensive Outpatient Rehabilitation Facilities Referral may be required.
+Services that are covered for you What you must pay when you get these services Comprehensive Outpatient Rehabilitation Facilities Referral may be required.
 (CORFs).Services provided by a physical therapist or speech language therapist You pay a \$40 copay per visit for occupational therapy.
 Services provided by an occupational therapist Prior Authorization may be required.
 Referral may be required.
 Outpatient substance abuse services You are covered for treatment of substance abuse, as covered by Original Medicare.
 You pay 20% coinsurance per visit for Individual Sessions.
 You pay 20% coinsurance per visit for Group Sessions.
 Prior Authorization may be required.
 Referral may be required.
-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-You pay a \$0 copay for diagnostic mammograms, DEXA scans, and colonoscopies in an outpatient setting and 20% coinsurance for all other services
+Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for You pay 20% coinsurance for outpatient hospital services Prior Authorization may be required. outpatient surgery.
+Even if you stay in the hospital Referral may be required.
+Services provided at an outpatient hospital Services provided at an ambulatory surgical center You pay 20% coinsurance for ambulatory surgical center services Prior Authorization may be required.

-Services that are covered for you What you must pay when you get these services Services provided at an outpatient hospitalServices provided at an ambulatory surgical center Prior Authorization may be required.
-Referral may be required.
-You pay a \$0 copay for diagnostic mammograms, DEXA scans, and colonoscopies in an ambulatory surgical center.
-You pay 20% coinsurance for all other services.
-Prior Authorization may be required.
-Referral may be required.
+Services that are covered for you What you must pay when you get these services Referral may be required.
 Over-the-Counter (OTC) Debit Card OTC items are drugs and health related products that do not need a prescription.
-You get \$130 every three months You will have an allowance for the purchase of plan approved over-the-counter (OTC) items.
+You get \$185 every three months You will have an allowance for the purchase of plan approved over-the-counter (OTC) items.
 You can access your OTC benefits online, via mail order, through phone order, and at retail locations.
 You can order in one of the following ways: Online - visit BND.NationsBenefits.com By Phone - call a NationsOTC Member Experience Advisor at (877) 280-6207 24 hours a day, seven days a week, 365 days a year.
 By Mail - Fill out and return the order form in the NationsOTC/Brand New Day product catalog.
 Retail - use your benefit card at participating retail locations.
-Partial hospitalization services